informacja/Ecosystem/README.md

 # Welcome everyone
-> Nowadays, in my opinion more important than used Operating system is Internet Browser choice.
+> Nowadays, in my opinion more important than used Operating System is Internet Browser choice.
 Tell me what browser You use, I tell You who you are :)

 ## Programs & Tools list
 | Category                      | Name    | Link                                                       | Platform              |